-- Reserves and related estimates: CEP's estimate of proved reserves is based on the quantities of natural gas that engineering and geological analyses demonstrate, with reasonable certainty, to be recoverable from established reservoirs in the future under current operating and economic parameters.
-CEP's reserve estimate as of December 31, 2005 of 112.0 Bcf was based on the year end 2005 reserve report prepared by NSAI, an independent reserve engineering firm, for CCG.
-In preparing its reserve estimate, CEP adjusted the NSAI reserve estimates of 162.9 Bcf downward to reflect CEP's management's interpretation of the available information resulting in CEP's internal estimate of 112.0 Bcf of proved reserves at the end of 2005.
-These adjustments include: - A Reduction of 29.7 Bcf Based on Current Well Performance: The information on which CEP based this adjustment includes its interpretation of well performance data from new wells drilled and completed in the Robinson's Bend field in 2004 and 2005 (there was no drilling in the field between 1994 and late 2003).
-At year end 2005, CEP believed it had enough data to analyze the performance of new wells.
-While the data at year end 2005 is from a limited number of new wells drilled in the field in 2004 and in 2005, CEP believes it provides relevant current information for the purposes of estimating reserves and CEP has interpreted the data and reflected the results of that analysis in its reserve estimates and assumptions.
-The majority of the 29.7 Bcf reduction in the reserve estimate at December 31, 2005 associated with CEP's interpretation of the recent well performance data is in the proved, developed, non-producing (PDNP) category and the proved undeveloped (PUD) categories of reserves. - A Reduction of 15.4 Bcf Based on CEP's Planned Drilling Program: The 112.0 Bcf estimate also reflects CEP's planned drilling program of 20 gross wells per year for the next six years.
+CEP's 2005 estimates of proved reserves are lower than our predecessor's estimates of proved reserves primarily because of the following factors:

+- A Reduction of 24.5 Bcf Based on Interpretation of Well Performance: The information on which CEP based this adjustment includes its interpretation of well performance data that was available at December 31, 2005 for new wells drilled and completed in the Robinson's Bend Field in 2004 and 2005.
+There was no drilling in the field between 1994 and late 2003.
+While the performance data at year-end 2005 is from a limited number of new wells drilled in the field in 2004 and 2005, CEP believes it provides relevant information for the purposes of estimating reserves and CEP has interpreted the data and reflected the results of that analysis in its reserve estimates and assumptions.
+The majority of the 24.5 Bcf reduction in the reserve estimate at December 31, 2005 associated with CEP's interpretation of the recent well performance data is in the proved developed non-producing (PDNP) category and the proved undeveloped (PUD) categories of reserves. - A Reduction of 15.4 Bcf Based on CEP's Planned Drilling Program: The 112.0 Bcf estimate also reflects CEP's planned drilling program of 20 gross wells per year for the next six years.
 CEP uses a six year time horizon for drilling program and reserves estimation purposes because it is consistent with what CEP uses for internal capital expenditure planning purposes and because CEP believes that using a longer time horizon would create additional uncertainty with regard to capital budgeting, therefore potentially reducing its ability to prepare a reliable estimate of reserves.
-Following our acquisition of the Properties from Everlast, CEP substantially continued the drilling program of Everlast which was incorporated in the NSAI estimate of 162.9 Bcf as of December 31, 2005.
-This drilling program, which was designed to provide maximum returns in a relatively short time period, was to drill and complete 197 gross wells within a five-year period.
-CEP's current drilling program is designed to provide a steady and constant return by drilling an average of 20 wells per year over a six year period.
-Due to this difference in drilling programs, certain proved undeveloped reserves that were included in the NSAI estimate at December 31, 2005 based on the previous accelerated drilling program and using NSAI's reserve assumptions cannot be included in CEP's proved reserve estimates because under CEP's current drilling program those reserves are scheduled to be drilled more than six years after the date of the reserve report and as such are outside the time horizon CEP uses to prepare its internal estimates of proved reserves.
+Everlast's drilling program, which was designed to provide maximum returns in a relatively short time period, was to drill and complete 197 gross wells within a five-year period.
+CEP's planned drilling program is designed to provide a steady and constant return by drilling an average of 20 wells per year over a six year period.
+Due to this difference in drilling programs, certain proved undeveloped reserves that were based on the predecessor's accelerated drilling program and using NSAI's reserve assumptions cannot be included in CEP's proved reserve report and as such are outside the time horizon CEP uses to prepare its internal estimates of proved reserves. - A Reduction of 5.8 Bcf for Reserves Attributed to the NPI: CEP's December 31, 2005 reserve estimates removed 5.8 Bcf of reserves that are attributed to the NPI using an overriding royalty interest approach.
+The estimated reserves attributed to the NPI at December 31, 2004 was zero due to the lower gas prices compared to December 31, 2005 prices.